Back to Friends: Commercial performance

-"Back to Friends" experienced a significant increase in on-demand streams in March 2025 following viral popularity on the video-sharing platform TikTok.
-The song subsequently debuted at number 140 on the Billboard Global 200 chart for the week ending April 5, 2025, becoming Sombr's first entry on the chart.
-In its tenth week, it entered the top 10 at number nine, and later peaked at number five on the chart dated September 27, 2025.
+"Back to Friends" experienced a significant surge in on-demand streams in March 2025 after going viral on the video-sharing platform TikTok.
+The song subsequently debuted at number 140 on the Billboard Global 200 for the chart dated April 5, 2025, marking Sombr's first entry on the chart.
+In its tenth week, it entered the top ten at number nine, and later peaked at number five on the chart dated September 27, 2025.

 In the United States, "Back to Friends" debuted at number eight on the Bubbling Under Hot 100 chart dated April 5, 2025.
-The following week, the song entered the Billboard Hot 100 at number 90, marking Sombr's first appearance on the chart.
+The following week, the song entered the Billboard Hot 100 at number 90, becoming Sombr's first appearance on the chart.
 In its ninth week, it jumped 26 spots from number 62 to enter the top 40 at number 36.
-In its 30th week, the song climbed into the top 20 at number 18 for the week ending November 1, 2025, before reaching number 10 three weeks later to become his highest-charting and first top-10 song on the chart.
-"Back to Friends" also appeared on several rock and alternative charts, including topping the Hot Rock & Alternative Songs.
-In addition to rising streams, the song gained increased radio airplay, leading to its debut on the Alternative Airplay chart in the same week it entered the Hot 100, eventually peaking at number one.
-It also entered the Rock & Alternative Airplay chart on the issue date April 26, 2025, later peaking at number two on the chart dated August 30, 2025.
-Additionally, it has been certified platinum by the Recording Industry Association of America.
-In Canada, the song debuted at number 74 on the Canadian Hot 100 for the week of April 12, 2025, and reached number 17 in its 27th week.
-It has been certified double platinum by Music Canada.
+In its 40th week, it reached the top ten at number seven on the chart dated January 10, 2026, becoming his highest-charting single and first top-ten entry on the chart.
+"Back to Friends" also marked Sombr's first appearance on several rock and alternative charts, including topping the Hot Rock & Alternative Songs for 16 weeks as of February 21, 2026.
+In addition to rising streams, the song gained increased radio airplay, topping the Alternative Airplay and Pop Airplay charts, and reaching number two on the Rock & Alternative Airplay chart.
+It was certified platinum by the Recording Industry Association of America on November 12, 2025.
+In Canada, the song debuted at number 74 on the Canadian Hot 100 for the week of April 12, 2025, and reached number 9 in its 30th week.
+It has been certified seven times platinum by Music Canada.